Bernard Julien: Domestic career

 Born in 1950, Julien was raised in the Trinidadian village of Carenage.
 He went on to attend St. Mary's College in his teenage years.
 As an allrounder who played as a right handed batsman who bowled left arm pace and spin, Julien eventually made his first class debut, at the age of 18, for South Trinidad against North Trinidad in the Beaumont Cup.
 A year later he played his first game for Trinidad and Tobago at the senior level.
-During the 1969-70 season he became a regular for the side in regional domestic competitions.
-During 1970 Julien joined up with English county cricket club Kent.
-At Kent he at first played, for two seasons, with the club's second XI outfit.
-During 1972 he made his debut, earning Kent's 152nd cap, for the side's first XI.
-Thereafter Julien was unfortunately hampered in terms of his appearances for the club, by a set of recurrent injuries and the occasional tour with the Windies.
-As a result he had only four full or mostly full seasons at Kent.
-In so doing he surpassed 400 first class runs and picked over 40 wickets during each of those said seasons with the club.
+During the 1969–70 season he became a regular for the side in regional domestic competitions.

+In 1970 Julien join English county cricket club Kent.
+He made his debut in 1970 and in 1972 was awarded with Kent's 152nd cap.
+Injuries and the occasional tour with the West Indies meant that he had only four full or mostly full seasons at Kent.
+In so doing he surpassed 400 first class runs and took over 40 wickets during each of those said seasons with the club.

 International career

-During just his third test match Julien scored 121 from 127 delieveries, sharing a 150 run partnership with Garry Sobers, at Lord's in the Windies' 1973 tour of England.
-Julien was also a member of the Windies squad for the 1975 Cricket World Cup.
-He picked up 4 for 20 vs Sri Lanka and 4 for 27 against New Zealand in the tournament's semi final.
-During the final against Australia, Julien scored a vital 26 not out, as the Windies eventually won the cup.
-He later joined Australian Kerry Packer's World Series Cricket tournament in 1977.
+In his third Test match Julien scored 121 from 127 deliveries, sharing a 150 run partnership with Garry Sobers, at Lord's during the 1973 tour of England.
+He was a member of the squad for the 1975 Cricket World Cup, taking 4 for 20 against Sri Lanka in a group match, and 4 for 27 against New Zealand in the semi final.
+During the final against Australia, he scored 26 not out from 27 balls, as the West Indies won the competition.

+In 1977 he joined Kerry Packer's Australian based World Series Cricket tournament.
 Julien's international career came to an end after he joined the rebel tours to South Africa in 1982–83 and 1983–84, defying the international sporting boycott of the apartheid state.

-Personal life
+Personal life and death

 When his playing days came to a close, Julien worked for Trinidad and Tobago's Ministry of Sports and embarked upon a coaching career.
-He was later diagnosed with throat cancer and eventually recovered from such.
+In 2005, he was diagnosed with throat cancer but later made a full recovery.
+Julien died in Valsayn on 4 October 2025, at the age of 75.